 Assignee and Timeline are the only required fields because they answer the two fundamental scheduling questions: who is doing the work and when.
 Without an Assignee column mapped, the scheduler cannot create rows for team members.
 Without a Timeline column, items have no date range and cannot be placed on the calendar.

-Scheduled Hours vs Hours Per Day
+Original Estimate vs Hours Per Day

 Original Estimate